The 2019 Who’s Who in Canadian Law Firms:

-The bull’s-eye charts and text that follow are a guide to identifying legal talent as identified in peer surveys in support of the 2018 edition of The Canadian Legal Lexpert® Directory and this, its sister publication, The 2018 Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada.
+The bull’s-eye charts and text that follow are a guide to identifying legal talent as identified in peer surveys in support of the 2019 edition of The Canadian Legal Lexpert® Directory and this, its sister publication, The 2019 Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada.
 The survey work uses peer reviews to identify which counsel the Canadian legal profession regards as the top lawyers in various practice areas.
 Moreover, law firm positions in the bull’s-eye charts depend on the cumulative recognition their individual lawyers have achieved in these surveys.
-More particularly, the formula is as follows:
+More particularly, the formula for the bull’s-eye charts is as follows:

 - If one lawyer appears in multiple practice areas, the calculation is treated as if it were for more than one lawyer.

 The identification of leading practitioners and firms is based upon comprehensive survey work across the country, which has been ongoing since 1994.
 The process targets lawyers acknowledged as leaders in their respective fields, lawyers prominent in professional organizations, and lawyers otherwise enjoying significant recognition from their colleagues.

 Certain surveys also canvass in-house counsel.
 Again this year, in-house counsel were formally surveyed in the following practice areas: Banking; Computer & IT Law; Corporate Commercial Law; Corporate Finance & Securities; Litigation – Corporate Commercial; Litigation – Intellectual Property; Mergers & Acquisitions; and Property Development.